se-edu/learningresources/contents/testing/testDrivenDevelopment.md

 Even with some of the attractive benefits of adopting TDD, there is no one-size-fits-all solution for project design management.
 Some of the limitations of TDD are:

-### Limitation 1: Strict Emphasis on Communication of Requirements and Specifications

-Product/Feature requirements are crucial to teams that employ a TDD-style approach to development.
-As mentioned earlier, the very first step of the development cycle is to write acceptance tests.
-If the requirements are not communicated properly, teams will end up constantly having to change their test suites.
-In extreme scenarios, a re-write may be necessary.

-As a result, a lot of man hours can go into making sure the requirements are in order -  consequently, this could result in a slow start to development.

-### Limitation 2: Tough to Incorporate into Legacy Projects
+### Limitation 1: Tough to Incorporate into Legacy Projects

 <trigger trigger="click" for="modal:index-legacy">Legacy projects</trigger> [^7] are hard to maintain even without having to incorporate TDD into them.
 As these projects have a history of design and implementation choices made based on the requirements and/or the resources at the time, investing man hours in revamping or "modernizing" them is not always deemed as top priority.